wolf-math/aaronwolfdev/docs/Coding/Python Docs/Reference/built-in.md

 ---
 title: built-in functions
-# sidebar_position: 0
+sidebar_position: 0
 ---

 ## Definition

 Built-in functions are Python functions that exist in the global namespace.
 They are available everywhere in your code without needing to import.
-Some of these functions are not tied to a specific type, such as the `len()` function can get the length of a list or a string.
+Some of these functions are not tied to a specific type, such as the `len()` function that can get the length of a list or a string.

 ```python
 >>> import builtins